'70s-Themed Wedding Ideas: 23 Unforgettable Options

 Looking for ways to add some ‘70s-themed grooviness to your big day?
-These 22 ‘70s-themed wedding ideas will help you disco the night away with tons of color and nostalgia — without being too cheesy.
-Keep on stepping to discover these classy ‘70s-inspired decor, venue, and attire ideas to help transport your guests back in time.
+These 37 ‘70s-themed wedding ideas will help you disco the night away with tons of color and nostalgia, without being too cheesy.
+Transport your guests back in time with -70s-inspired décor, venue, and attire—peace signs and all!

 What is a ‘70s-themed wedding?

 A ‘70s-themed wedding pays homage to the most nostalgic trends of the ‘70s.
 This includes everything from designs and colors to activities and music.
 Couples can choose between using elements of this style and modernizing the concepts or going full out with the theme by visually transporting their party back a few decades.